 A model loses her face in an attack.
 She goes to a plastic surgeon to get back her face in hopes of restarting her career but is kidnapped instead.
 Her father who is also a detective goes off and looks for her.
-This film has some plot points that could only exist in the 1980s like for more tension no anesthesia for surgery, some else’s whole face fitting some random person’s face and sexuality fixing everything.
+This film has some plot points that could only exist in the 1980s like more tension no anesthesia for surgery, someone else’s whole face fitting some random person’s face and sexuality fixing everything.

 After surviving an explosion in his lab, a doctor uses the synthetic skin he was developing to hunt down the people who scarred him.
 He runs around town killing mobsters with skin that expires within 90 minutes of wearing.

 A docudrama about Liberace and his relationship with Scott Thorson.
 It touches on their personal lives, surgeries in his life and with his partner and Liberace’s career as a pianist.
 The plastic surgery scenes show nose and facelift procedures graphically.
 There are a lot of scenes that deal with diet pill addiction and cocaine.